-FlashCut CNC, Inc. is not responsible for the safe installation and use of this product.
+WPI, Inc. is not responsible for the safe installation and use of this product.
 You and only you are responsible for the safety of yourself and others during the operation of your CNC machine tool.
-FlashCut CNC supplies this product but has no control over how it is installed or used.
-Always be carefull but has no control over how it is installed or used.
+We supply this product but have no control over how it is installed or used.
 Always be careful!

-FlashCut CNC, Inc. or its affiliates are not responsible for damage to any equipment or workpiece resulting from use of this product.
+WPI, Inc. or its affiliates are not responsible for damage to any equipment or workpiece resulting from use of this product.